 I’m not big on calling things “diets.”
 I prefer to call them lifestyle changes.
-The word diet has been given such a negative connotation, even though it really just means food and drink in terms of how it translates to your health.
-However, when we all hear “diet,” we cringe.
-We go right to that “I have to lose weight” thought, and we want to run from the room, screaming.
+The word diet has been given a negative connotation, even though it only means food and drink in terms of how it translates to your health.
+However, when people hear “diet,” it’s cringeworthy.
+Our brains think “I have to lose weight,” and we want to run from the room, screaming.

-It’s really the only thing I find not amazing about The Little Book of Diet Help.
-However, I know why she called it that.
-I mean, everyone wishes they had help when “dieting,” right?
-We have just taken this word and made it into a verb, and the verb makes us sad.
+Using the word “diet” is the only thing I find not amazing about The Little Book of Diet Help.
+However, I know why she did what she did.
+I mean, everyone wishes for help when “dieting,” right?
+Unfortunately, we’ve taken the word diet, and made it into a verb, and the verb makes us sad.
 We think of being deprived of food.
-Fun foods like chips, cheese doodles, and cake.
+Not just deprived of “food,” but rather, fun foods like chips, cheese doodles, and cake.
 I know.
 Been there.

-What helped me was how she created this easy way to understand when I was emotional eating, and when I was eating because I was actually hungry.
+Biggest takeaway from The Little Book of Diet Help: how easily she created a way to understand when I engage in emotional eating, as opposed to eating when I’m hungry.
 It’s not easy to make that distinction.
-Willis does it with ease.
+Willis teaches how it is done, and she does it with ease.

 It’s a super inexpensive book, totally chock full of value.
 I’d say go for it.
 It can only help!